 Answered By: Tom Reinsfelder

 The Penn State Libraries does not currently subscribe to Cabell's Predatory Reports.
 This product, launched in 2017, is a list of journals Cabell's considers potentially predatory.
-This product was formerly known as Cabell's Blacklist; Cabell's changed the product name in June 2020 to depart “from the symbolism inextricably tied to the idea of blacklists and whitelists” and “in support of, and in solidarity with, the fight against systemic racism that our country is facing.”
+This product was formerly known as Cabell's Blacklist.
+In June 2020, Cabell's changed the name of its previous Whitelist and Blacklist to Journalytics and Predatory Reports, respectively.
+Cabells describes Predatory Reports as "the only database of deceptive and predatory academic journals."

 The Libraries' guide on Predatory Publishing provides guidance on how to identify and avoid predatory publishers and other academic scams.
 Another useful resource is Think, Check, Submit.